Tomorrow X Together discography

-The band's first Japanese single "Magic Hour" was released on January 15, 2020.
-It debuted at number two on the weekly Oricon Singles Chart, and was eventually certified Gold by the Recording Industry Association of Japan (RIAJ) for selling over 100,000 physical units.
+The group's first Japanese single "Magic Hour" was released on January 15, 2020.
+It debuted at number two on the weekly Oricon Singles Chart, and was eventually certified gold by the Recording Industry Association of Japan (RIAJ) for selling over 100,000 physical units.
 The group's second Korean-language EP, The Dream Chapter: Eternity, was released on May 18.
 Sales crossed 181,000 copies during the first week and the EP entered the Gaon Album Chart at number two.
-It was certified Platinum by the KMCA in under two months, marking Tomorrow X Together's first certification in their home country since debut.
-The EP debuted at number one on the Oricon Albums Chart, giving the band its first chart-topper in Japan, and number four on the World Albums chart.
+It was certified platinum by the KMCA in under two months, marking Tomorrow X Together's first certification in their home country since debut.
+The EP debuted at number one on the Oricon Albums Chart, giving the group its first chart-topper in Japan, and number four on the World Albums chart.
 The EP was the 28th best-selling record of 2020 in South Korea with over 358,000 copies sold.
 On August 19, the group's second Japanese single "Drama" was released.
-It debuted and peaked at number three on the Oricon Singles Chart and also received Gold certification from the RIAJ.
+It debuted and peaked at number three on the Oricon Singles Chart and also received gold certification from the RIAJ.
 Tomorrow X Together released its third Korean-language EP, Minisode1: Blue Hour, on October 26.
 The EP exceeded domestic sales of over 300,000 copies in its first week and opened at number three on the Gaon Album Chart.
-It was certified Platinum by the KMCA on December 10, and ended the year as the 19th best-selling record of 2020 in South Korea, having sold over 476,000 copies in just two months.
-It entered the Oricon Albums Chart in first place, and became the band's second number-one in Japan.
-In the US, it peaked atop the World Albums chart and debuted at number 25 on the Billboard 200, marking a new career high for the band as its first top-100 entry on the ranking.
+It was certified platinum by the KMCA on December 10, and ended the year as the 19th best-selling record of 2020 in South Korea, having sold over 476,000 copies in just two months.
+It entered the Oricon Albums Chart in first place, and became the group's second number-one in Japan.
+In the US, it peaked atop the World Albums chart and debuted at number 25 on the Billboard 200, marking a new career high for the group as its first top-100 entry on the ranking.

 On January 20, 2021, Tomorrow X Together released its first Japanese studio album, Still Dreaming.
 The album became the group's third consecutive number one on the Oricon Albums Chart—after The Dream Chapter: Eternity and Minisode1: Blue Hour—with first week sales exceeding 86,000 copies.
-It is the group's first album sell over 100,000 copies in Japan and its third release to earn Gold certification from the RIAJ.
-Tomorrow X Together's second Korean studio album, The Chaos Chapter: Freeze, released on May 31, became the band's fourth number-one in South Korea, and its fourth consecutive number-one in Japan—it attained Gold certification in June.
+It is the group's first album sell over 100,000 copies in Japan and its third release to earn gold certification from the RIAJ.
+Tomorrow X Together's second Korean studio album, The Chaos Chapter: Freeze, released on May 31, became the group's fourth number-one in South Korea, and its fourth consecutive number-one in Japan—it attained gold certification in June.
 The album's debut at number five on the Billboard 200 made it the highest-charting album of 2021 by a K-pop act at the time; Tomorrow X Together are the seventh K-pop act to enter the top five.
 It also marked the group's first top-10 entry and highest placement overall on the chart.